 The application should be available in Financial Aid and Scholarships (FAS) and on the FAS website in early September of the Academic Aid year.
-The priority deadline is a date in late September, and students will be notified of awarding decisions via email during the month of October.
-Applications should be completed and submitted via the online scholarship portal, http://ku.academicworks.com before the priority deadline noted on teh application materials.
+The priority deadline is a date in late September or early October, and students will be notified of awarding decisions via email during the month of October.
+Applications should be completed and submitted via the online scholarship portal, http://ku.academicworks.com before the priority deadline noted on the application materials.

 Applications received after the priority deadline will be considered for the grant if grant funds are still available.
 Childcare expenses incurred by the student are used to establish eligibility.
 Therefore, there is a place for the childcare provider to indicate support for child-care expenses coming from other sources, including other grants or scholarships.
 All applicants will have their COA (budget) increased for the full amount of their childcare expenses after subtracting other sources of funding.
 After the priority date, Budget Adjustment Requests only are completed.
 A second round of awarding can take place in January after checking enrollment of all recipients, canceling those who are not meeting the minimum requirements (see below) and reallocating funds to late applicants.

 - Have an Expected Family Contribution (EFC) of $13,000 or less to receive the grant.

 - Be the custodial parent of the child and the child must live with the applicant more than 50% of the time.

 - The applicant must have at least one child 5 years old or younger AND not yet in Kindergarten.

 - Be enrolled in at least 6 in-person hours as a degree seeking student at the University of Kansas, Lawrence campus.
 Exceptions can be made for students completing 1 credit hour dissertation programs.